moneysmartco/tf-aws-ecs-service/README.md

 Define ECS service inside an existing ECS cluster

+Tagging of ECS service is only possible if creating a brand new cluster, please use release v1.2.1.
+Otherwise, use release v1.2 for tagging on task definition only.

 ## Run with terraform

 Update necessary variables and settings in terraform.tfvars following the sample file.